-Covid 19 coronavirus: Guests reject HeadQuarters level 2 party over owner Leo Molloy 'being perceived as a homophobe'
+Covid 19 coronavirus: Leo Molloy vows HeadQuarters party will go ahead despite some guests pulling out

 Among those on the original guest list were National's deputy leader Paula Bennett, former All Blacks coach Sir Graham Henry and Destiny Church's Brian and Hannah Tamaki, Auckland MP Nikki Kaye, Māori Party co-leader John Tamihere, band members from True Bliss and former MP Hone Harawira.

-Under alert level 2, cafes, schools, gyms, hairdressers, retail stores, restaurants, and other public spaces re-opened yesterday but bars had to wait a further 10 days to re-open.
+Under alert level 2, cafes, schools, gyms, hairdressers, retail stores, restaurants, and other public spaces reopened yesterday but bars had to wait a further 10 days to reopen.

 Gatherings have been capped at 10 people and no more than 100 people are allowed in venues at one time.
 People must be seated and all require physical distancing.